aboutbits/pagination/readme.md

 Pagination
 ==========

-This project includes a pagination calculation, where you can simply pass some basic information to the calcualtion function, and in return you receive an object with all relevant pagination information.
+This pagacke includes a pagination calculation, where you can simply pass some basic information to the calcualtion function, and in return you receive an object with all relevant pagination information.

 ## Table of content